Cyan0731/MusiConGen/README.md

 python main.py
 ```

-### 4. tags/description labeling
+### 4. tags/description labeling (optional)
 For dataset crawled from website(e.g. youtube), the description of each song can be obtrained from crawled informaiton `crawl_info.json`(you can change the file name in `3_1_ytjsons2tags/main.py`).
 We use the title of youtube song as description.
 The `root_dir` in `main.py` should be changed to your clips data directory.

 ```shell
 cd 3_1_ytjsons2tags